Lemoncode/github-actions-playground/06-service-containers/readme.md

 git push
 ```

-* Run the workflow manually from GiHub website.
+* Run the workflow manually from GitHub website.

 If everything goes right we must see and output as follows: